SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 > [!NOTE]
 > Keep in mind that after you enable polling for one or more accounts, it can take some time before data is visible in the tables User Terminals, Alerts, and Routers.
 There is no trigger after changing one or more toggle buttons.
 Every timer cycle, the connector checks for which accounts polling is enabled.

+### Configuration Page

+The Configuration page contains the **Client ID**, the **Client Secret** and the **Authentication** field.
+When both Client ID and Client Secret are accepted by the API, the Authentication field will indicate *Successful*, and data will start appearing in the element.
+The connector will update its access token every 15 minutes, just before it expires.

+In case **no data** appears in the element and traffic inside the Stream Viewer seems minimal, check if the Authentication parameter indicates *Successful*.
+If it instead indicates *Failed*, most likely the Client ID or the Client Secret is not correct.

+The polling mechanism is triggered after a Client Secret value change.
+This means that a Client Secret value change is required to trigger a new poll cycle after an incorrect Client ID is corrected.

+The Configuration page also contains two telemetry request configuration parameters **Telemetry Batch Size** and **Telemetry Linger Duration**.
+The batch size represents the maximum number of telemetry entries to return in the response.
+The recommended batch size is ~1000 records per request.
+The linger duration represents the maximum number of milliseconds to collect telemetry entries for.
+The recommended linger is ~1000ms.
+Both the batch size and the linger duration are set to 100 by default to keep the load on the API as low as possible.